ericksantos97/crud-products-angular8/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.25.

+Required version of the NodeJS installed on the machine: 12.14.1

+Enter the project directory and execute the command: npm install

+Run bank in memory: npm run fakeDB (If you are unable to use the bank's server in memory, install it globally on your machine using the command: npm install -g json-server)

+To start the application run: ng serve

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.